88rabbit/newRails/guides/source/active_job_basics.md

 Job Execution
 -------------

-For enqueuing and executing jobs you need to set up a queuing backend, that is to say you need to decide for a 3rd-party queuing library that Rails should use.
+For enqueuing and executing jobs in production you need to set up a queuing backend, that is to say you need to decide for a 3rd-party queuing library that Rails should use.
-Rails itself does not provide a sophisticated queuing system and just executes the job immediately if no adapter is set.
+Rails itself only provides an in-process queuing system, which only keeps the jobs in RAM.
+If the process crashes or the machine is reset, then all outstanding jobs are lost with the default async backend.
+This may be fine for smaller apps or non-critical jobs, but most production apps will need to pick a persistent backend.

 ### Backends